 There are a few different types of mortgage that you can choose from.
 One option is a first time buyer mortgage, where the Government provides you with an equity loan so that you don’t need to borrow as much from your lender and will have a wider range of mortgage rates to consider.
 However, this will depend on whether you decide to take advantage of any first time buyer initiatives and which mortgage lender you choose to go with.

 However, how much deposit a first time buyer needs also depends on where they are buying.
-For example, Greater London properties generally require the largest deposit for first time buyers, with the average being around £130,000.
-By contrast, the average first time buyer deposit for the UK was approximately £57,000.
+For example, Greater London properties generally require the largest deposit for first time buyers.
+The average first time buyer deposit required for properties in Greater London in 2021 was £115,759.
+This was in contrast to an average first time buyer deposit in Yorkshire and the Humber of just £31,212.

 In this first time buyers guide, we have given you all the advice and top tips any first time buyer could need to smash the purchase of their very first home.